rpatelpj/curve-tracking-controller/README.md

-# curve-tracking-controller
+# path-following-controller

-Demonstration of curve tracking capability of mobile robot.
+Design of path following controller for mobile robot.